dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-convolution.md

 It is also great for isolating the image details.
 Searching for hands in the image for example.

-### Can we compare nn.Conv2d first two parameters with nn.Linear first two parameters.
+### Can we compare nn.Conv2d first two parameters with nn.Linear first two parameters?

 `nn.Linear` creates a matrix of `NxM`.
 If we ignore the bias parameters we have `NxM` parameters.